axelarnetwork/axelar-docs/pages/cli-docs/v0_27_0/axelard_query_txs.md

 Search for transactions that match the exact given events where results are paginated.
 Each event takes the form of '{eventType}.{eventAttribute}={value}'.
 Please refer to each module's documentation for the full set of events to query for.
-Each module documents its respective events under 'xx_events.md'.
+Each module documents its respective events under 'xx_events'.

 Example: